-It’s severe weather season in Colorado again!
-In fact, just recently the Denver area experienced several severe and damaging hail storms.
-Thousands of homes and businesses throughout the area saw extensive damage from the violent spring weather.
+Severe weather season in Colorado is still upon us, and the hail storms are not backing down.
+Thousands of homes and businesses throughout the area have seen extensive damage from the violent weather.
 Were you in an area that was hit hard?
 If so, most likely you will have numerous roofing contractors ringing your doorbell offering to inspect your roof and give you a quote.
 You also may have many questions running through your mind such as, “How can I tell if I have hail damage?
 Should I turn in a claim?
 What should I do?”
 Our agency would like to provide you with advice and a four-step process you may want to follow to help you through a possible hail claim process.

 1. Initial Personal Home and Property Inspection/Data Collection First, you should note the date and time of the storm.
 Insurance claims managers will ask for the date and time of the loss of the storm so they can correlate your claim with local weather storm reports and public authorities.
 We suggest that immediately following the hail storm you grab your digital camera or phone and walk your around your property and take photos of the following: